Roseyroseo/resume/README.md

 ![GitHub](/doc/github.png) [GitHub](https://github.com/Roseyroseo)

 ## Summary
+I'm a highly motivated, Computer Science student and aspiring programmer self-taught in Information Technology.
-Aspiring programmer, self-taught in IT; able to connect and work together closely with individuals in order to achieve timely and quality work results.
-Proficient in multiple software platforms, adaptable to learning new options and environments quickly.
-Effective communicator adept in deescalating and resolving conflicts or client misunderstandings with ease.
+I am able to connect and work together with all sorts of individuals in order to achieve timely and quality work results.
+I'm proficient in multiple software platforms, ranging from creative-oriented editing software such as Adobe Photoshop and Audition to more business-oriented applications such as QuickBooks and PeachTree; I am proud of being a very adaptable individual with the ability to learn new platforms and environments quickly.

+I love learning about new things and applying the knowledge to solve problems or just improve quality of life whether for myself or others.

 ## Education
 - **MiraCosta College**